andybala/curiousily.github.com/_posts/2016-12-06-to-chicago-a-bit-further-and-back.markdown

 ![png]({{site.url}}/assets/7.to_chicaco_a_bit_further_and_back_files/mit_4.jpg)
 *How about a little souvenir from MIT?*

-Of course, I bought a book that I will never understand within 10 or 20 light years, but you know what a player's got to do (yep, you've got it.
+Of course, I bought a book that I will never understand within the next 50 or 60 years, but you know what a player's got to do (yep, you've got it.
 I am making fun of myself! ) ...

 # DC